Sandor-Hadas/CodingTests/Honeywell/README.txt

 .dat files to be copied where the .exe can be found as per instructions

-Please see cb-coding-challenge-requirements-video-viewport for more details
+Please see the spec directory for more details